brillcp/SwiftPokedex/README.md

 ## Builder

-The builder build the views with all of their dependencies (if any):
+The builder build the views with all of their dependencies.
 ```swift
 final class PokedexViewBuilder {